-- The PIX Integration Profile achieves the integration of disparate Patient Identifier Domains by using a cross-referencing approach between Patient Identifiers associated with the same patient.
+- 1555 The PIX Integration Profile achieves the integration of disparate Patient Identifier Domains by using a cross-referencing approach between Patient Identifiers associated with the same patient.
 This section discusses how this approach is compatible with environments that wish to establish master patient identifiers (MPI), or enterprise MPI (eMPI) systems.
-An eMPI may be considered a particular variation in implementation of the PIX Integration Profile. - The concept of an MPI is a rather broad concept, yet it is most often associated with the creation of a master patient identifier domain.
+An eMPI may be considered a particular variation in implementation of the PIX Integration Profile. - 1560 The concept of an MPI is a rather broad concept, yet it is most often associated with the creation of a master patient identifier domain.
 Such a master domain is considered more broadly applicable or more "enterprise-level" than the other patient identifier domains it includes.
-Such a hierarchical inclusion of patient identification domains into a "master patient identification domain" can be considered a particular case of patient cross-reference, where the patient identifiers in the various domains are cross-referenced to the patient identifiers of the master domain.
+Such a hierarchical inclusion of patient identification domains into a "master patient identification domain" can be considered a particular case of patient cross-reference, where the patient identifiers of the master identifiers of the master. - 1565 identifiers in the various domains are cross-referenced to the patient identifiers of the master domain.
 Two possible configurations are depicted by Figure 5.4-1.